Ivo-Balbaert/The_Way_to_Jai/book/2B_Compiler_command_line_options.md

 `jai -option1 -option2 file_to_compile.jai - arguments for meta-program`

 Every argument after `-` is ignored by the compiler itself, and is passed to the user-level meta-program for its own use.
-Any argument not starting with a -, and before --, is the name of a file to compile.
+Any argument not starting with a -, and before a - by itself, is the name of a file to compile.

-The -- command line arguments are not for the compiler itself; they are passed from the default meta-program to your compile-time execution environment.
-The --- arguments are the actual command-line arguments for the compiler itself (see § 30.5).

-Example:     `jai -x64 program.jai -- info for the compile_time execution`
+Example:     `jai -x64 program.jai - info for -the compile_time execution`
 It is also allowed to add the options after the source-file name, like this:
  `jai program.jai -x64`